Murphy Road and Ellison Road intersection upgrade - Geebung

 - enhanced safety for all road users by signalising the Murphy Road and Ellison Road intersection

-- provision of on-street cycle lanes on both sides of Murphy Road and Ellison Road
+- on-street cycle lanes on both sides of Murphy and Ellison Roads

-- provision of off-street parking to offset the loss of informal parking along the Murphy Road verge
+- off-street parking to offset the loss of informal parking along the Murphy Road verge

-- indented bus bays to maintain traffic flows adjacent to the Murphy Road and Ellison Road intersection
+- indented bus bays to maintain traffic flows adjacent to the Murphy and Ellison Roads intersection

 - improved connectivity and safety for pedestrian accessibility to public and active transport options and local parklands areas.

-If you would like to provide comments, ask questions, or find out more about the Murphy Road and Ellison Road intersection upgrade, you can:
+For more information about the Murphy and Ellison Roads intersection upgrade, you can: